ausevo/ausevo.github.io/conference.md

 The meeting will be held on campus at the University of New South Wales from the
 **25th to the 27th of November, 2019**.

+This conference aims to provide a friendly environment for everybody, including students, female researchers and minority groups, to present their evolutionary research work.
+Thus, the Organisers warmly encourage early career researchers (especially students), women and any under-represented minorities, to apply for Long Talks and also to communicate any special needs or accommodations you may require during this event.

 Applications for Student and Early Career Awards are [NOW OPEN!](http://ausevo.com/prizes/)

 Registration and Abstract submisson will open **June 17th 2019**,